lorenatoscano/letmeask/README-en.md

 ## How to run?

-Run the commands bellow in your terminal:
+Run the commands below in your terminal:

 ```bash
 # Clone the repository